 - Be sure not to overcook the shrimp, as they can become rubbery.
 Cook them just until they turn pink and opaque.

-Yes, just be sure to thaw the shrimp completely before cooking.
+A note about frozen shrimp: Be sure to thaw the shrimp completely before cooking.
 Pat dry with paper towels before tossing with the blackening spice blend to remove excess moisture.

 Substitutions and Variations